tfpf/sieve-of-Eratosthenes/README.md

 The sieve of Atkin is faster than the sieve of Eratosthenes.
 Tabulated below are the times taken (to two significant figures) to construct the sieves up to _n_ on my machine.
-Note that the time taken to iterate over the primes (after constructing the sieves) will, in theory, be identical for given _n_ because the two sieves store the list of primes in the same manner.
+Note that the time taken to iterate over the primes (after constructing the sieves) will, in theory, be identical for a given _n_ because the two sieves store the list of primes in the same manner.

 |_n_|Eratosthenes|Atkin|
 |-:|-:|-:|